lupyuen/lupyuen.github.io/src/sourdough.md

     -   1/4 cup __Boiled Water__ at Room Temperature.
 Consistency should be like thick oatmeal, so it will rise better.

-    Except for the __night before dough-making__, increase to:
+    Except for the __morning of dough-making__, increase to:

     -   3/4 cups __Superfine Wholegrain Flour__ [(Prima)](https://www.primaflour.com/product-description/primaflour-superfine-wholegrain-flour/)

-    -   1/4 cup __Boiled Water__ at Room Temperature.
+    -   1/2 cup __Boiled Water__ at Room Temperature.
 Consistency should be like thick oatmeal, so it will rise better.

 -   Stir the Sourdough Starter with a chopstick (the blunt end)

--   __Every Other Morning:__ Sourdough Starter should double in height by morning, ready for dough-making.
-(Pic above)
+-   __Every Other Afternoon:__ Sourdough Starter should double in height by afternoon, ready for dough-making.

-    Later we'll use __Half of the Starter__.
-Use 2 Rubber Bands to Halve the Starter.
 (Pic above)

 -   Wipe clean the inside of the Sourdough Jar whenever we discard Sourdough Starter